topaxi/bb-remix/slides/04-ebill.md

 ### The Bad

-- Starter comes with a lot of unnecessary things
+- Starter came with a lot of unnecessary things
 - Remix plugins and dependency management makes upgrades harder
   - Removed custom routing module
   - Explicitly overwritten several dependency versions

+---

+### The Bad

 - More complex state management and request handling requires opt-out of Remix provided solutions and opt-in of additional addons like `react-query` or hand-written solutions.